mitcharoo/sec-your-aws/README.md

 # Sec Your AWS

-*Mostly* platform-specific tools and resources for securing your AWS environment.
+Platform-specific tools and resources for securing your AWS environment.
 See the companion DevOps repository at [sec-your-devops](https://github.com/vigah/sec-your-devops)

 - [Tools](#tools)
   - [IAM](#iam)